-Locations with evidence of bears become predictable with topography; no sign of fear of people, either huge amounts of game or a near total dearth varying by topography but not by linguistic family or managing tribe, indications of predatory pressure in grazing animal behavior, large amounts of unconsumed plants within inhabited areas with seeds edible by people but not bears, variations in vegetation by area otherwise inexplicable by weather or soil, areas burned or not with frequency indicated by types of vegetation observed, Indian celebration of a successful Spanish bear hunt, the Spanish were greeted with either celebration or (rarely) abject fear, type of food offerings with only one instance of red meat during the 1769 Expedition, Indian and explorer diets, Indian lack of clothing despite frequent snow, latitudes at which people began to be fully clothed, Indians expressing great desire for clothing, dearth of fish weirs, drying racks, or skin processing equipment, warnings about "bad people" offered by multiple tribes up the entire coast, wide variation in Indian physical appearance, no recorded smallpox scars, number and types of weapons, no individual deer hunting observed until 1815 (Russian account), with only one large hunting party seen by Crespí.
+Locations with evidence of bears became predictable with topography.
+Bears showed no fear of people.
+Either huge amounts of game or a near total dearth varying by topography but not by linguistic family or managing tribe.
+Indications of predatory pressure in grazing animals.
+Large amounts of unconsumed plants within inhabited areas with seeds edible by people but not bears.
+Variations in vegetation by area inexplicable by weather or soil.
+Areas burned or not with frequency indicated by types of vegetation observed.
+Indian celebration of a successful Spanish bear hunt.
+The Spanish greeted with either celebration or (rarely) abject fear.
+Food offerings with only one instance of red meat during the 1769 Expedition.
+Indian lack of clothing despite frequent snow, latitudes at which people began to be fully clothed.
+Indians expressing great desire for clothing.
+Dearth of fish weirs, drying racks, or skin processing equipment.
+Warnings about "bad people" offered by multiple tribes up the entire coast.
+Variation in Indian physical appearance, no recorded smallpox scars, number and types of weapons.
+No individual deer hunting observed until 1815 (Russian account), with only one large hunting party seen by Crespí.